KatrinaaDing/cs3331/lab01 Notes.md

  * `www.kremlin.ru` No
  * `8.8.8.8` Yes

-`www.getfittest.com.au` and `www.hola.hp` are not valid hosts and are not reachable from Web browser. `www.kremlin.ru` can be transmitted packets using ping, but 0 packets received; however, it can be reachable by Web browser. ==Possible reason:== Government website has firewall that blocks ping request.
+`www.getfittest.com.au` and `www.hola.hp` are not valid hosts and are not reachable from Web browser. `www.kremlin.ru` can be transmitted packets using ping, but 0 packets received; however, it can be reachable by Web browser.
+Government website has firewall that blocks ping request for security reason.

 ## Exercise 3
 ### 1.
 There are 22 routers.
 There are 4 routers are part of the UNSW network (1, 3, 4, 5).
-Crossing the Pacific Ocean is between route 7 (`113.197.15.149`) and route 8 (`113.197.15.99`).
+Crossing the Pacific Ocean is between route 7 (`113.197.15.149`) and route 8 (`113.197.15.99`) because the time is significantly different.

 Traceroot result: